Australia - Country Commercial Guide

 In response to the challenges identified, Australia’s high-priority infrastructure projects broadly fall within the following five areas: town and city water security; national water security; coastal inundation protection; national waste and recycling management; and national road maintenance.

 Australia has several home-grown EPC (engineering, procurement, construction) groups, which are particularly well-established in the mining-related engineering construction sector, but some of whom also have considerable overseas project experience.
-Major UK and U.S. EPC companies that have long had a presence in the market include Bechtel, Fluor, Balfour & Beatty, and Laing O’Rourke.
-More recent market entrants have set up operations in-country either directly e.g., Bouygues (France), POSCO (Korea), or through acquisition e.g., ACS (Spain), which now owns the CIMIC Group (formerly known as Leighton Holdings and includes CPB Contractors, John Holland, Thiess, and UGL).
+Major UK and U.S. EPC companies that have long had a presence in the market include; Bechtel, Fluor, Balfour & Beatty, Laing O’Rourke (UK), Bouygues (France), POSCO (Korea).
+An example of entering the market through acquisition is ACS (Spain) by owning the CIMIC Group (formerly known as Leighton Holdings and includes CPB Contractors, Leighton Asia, Sedgman, Thiess, Ventia, and UGL).

 American companies offering engineering, consulting, or technology solutions that could fit into any of Australia’s priority areas are encouraged to contact the U.S. Commercial Service for assistance.
 While some foreign engineering companies have entered the market through acquisitions, there are also opportunities to collaborate and partner with local firms on specific projects.
 The U.S. Commercial Service has been engaging with both American and Australian engineering firms and is in a good position to offer introductions to potential partners in Australia, especially for those partners looking to address infrastructure capability gaps.